-An initial generous grant from the Foundation to Drexel University in June of 1998 provided funds to start the Program and hire its first director.
-Grants in subsequent years supported the administration and running of the Program, including academic instruction, public programs and collaboration with other University units.
+An initial generous grant from the Foundation to Drexel University in June of 1998 provided funds to start the Judaic Studies program and hire its first director.
+Grants in subsequent years supported administration and the running of the program, including academic instruction, public programs and collaboration with other University units.

 Harry Stern '43, '56

-Funds donated to the Program from this generous alumnus allowed the Program to renovate office facilities and construct a Judaic Studies Seminar Room.
-In November 2001 the Harry Stern Judaic Studies Seminar Room was dedicated in memory of his wife, Martha Novosellor Stern.
-The headquarters and seminar room are located on the third floor of the W.W.
+Funds donated by this generous alumnus allowed the program to renovate office facilities and construct a Judaic Studies Seminar Room.
+In November 2001, the Harry Stern Judaic Studies Seminar Room was dedicated in memory of his wife, Martha Novosellor Stern.
+The program main office and seminar room are located on the third floor of the W.W.
 Hagerty Library.

 The Estate of Simon Bond

 Funds provided by the estate of Simon Bond established the Yiddish Studies Fund of the Judaic Studies program.
 Its purposes are:

 - To support the development of educational projects which emphasize the continuity of Yiddish culture.

 - To create educational programs based on a knowledge and understanding of the Yiddish language.